Marathon training has a way of slowly taking over your life.

 Before you can solve a problem, you must know what the problem is.

-Once you identify the problem, then you can reassess your running and begin to develop a solution.
+Once you identify the problem, you can reassess your running and begin to develop a solution.

 Related: Is Overtraining Actually Just Undereating?
 Here’s The Compelling New Evidence

 Take the pressure off your running and commit to just getting out the door.
-This often can be all it takes to get the juices flowing again and regain momentum.
+This is often all it takes to get the juices flowing again and regain momentum.

-When runners lose the desire to run, Morgante tells her runners to ditch the goals and schedule and just commit to ten minutes.
+When runners lose their desire to run, Morgante tells them to ditch the goals and schedule and just commit to ten minutes.
 “Runners will often start to ramp up and feel the joy the more baby steps they take,” she explains.

 Related: 11 Pro Running Motivation Tips